Poggio Colla

 Poggio Colla is an Etruscan archaeological site located near the town of Vicchio in Tuscany, Italy.

 History

-The site of Poggio Colla preserved undisturbed habitation layers related to the Etruscan civilization and appears to have been inhabited by Etruscans at least as early as 7th century BCE and was abandoned or destroyed in the late 3rd century BCE.
-The site suffered a violent destruction and was rebuilt during the Hellenistic period.
+The site of Poggio Colla contains well-preserved layers of habitation that are associated with the Etruscan civilization.
+It is believed that the site was inhabited by the Etruscans as early as the 7th century BCE.
+However, it was eventually abandoned or destroyed by the late 3rd century BCE.
+The site experienced a period of violent destruction but was later rebuilt during the Hellenistic period.

 Excavation

 The first excavations at Poggio Colla were directed by Francesco Nicosia from 1968 to 1972.
 From 1995 to 2012, the site was excavated annually by the Mugello Valley Archaeological Project (MVAP) under the direction of Gregory Warden and Michael Thomas; MVAP is sponsored by Southern Methodist University and the University of Pennsylvania.
 Excavations have revealed fortification walls, a necropolis area, and the remains of an archaic monumental building (possibly, a temple).